 It will also free up time for you to initiate more focused and thorough conversations when the annual review cycle does come around, so you can better encourage staff and help them improve.

 Want to get started on tracking and sharing year-round performance?
-Click here to access Ongoing Performance Tracker tool.
-And for a deep dive on ways to better evaluate your staff's performance, join one or both of our upcoming webinars.
+Click here to access the Ongoing Performance Tracker tool.
+And for a deep dive on ways to better evaluate your staff's performance, watch these webinars: